theos/theos.dev/docs/Rootless.md

 layout: docs
 ---

-## Context
+### Context

 Practically all jailbreaks prior to iOS 15 have been 'rootful' as they work on and install files to the (root) system directories (e.g., `/usr`, `/Library`, `/Applications`, etc).
 Moving forward with iOS 15 and beyond, most if not all jailbreaks will have to be 'rootless' as Apple now prevents writing to the system directories with a protection called [Signed System Volume (SSV)](https://support.apple.com/guide/security/signed-system-volume-security-secd698747c9/web).
 There are workarounds for this, namely bindFS, but these are less than ideal.

-To work around SSV, the [Procursus Team](https://github.com/procursusteam/) has thought up a rootless scheme that is now the defacto rootless standard.
+To work around SSV, the [Procursus Team](https://github.com/procursusteam/) has thought up a rootless scheme that is now the de facto rootless standard.
 The changes namely involve working in and installing tweaks/addons to `/var/jb` and using the `iphoneos-arm64` package architecture.
 To learn more about the specifics of this implementation, see [The Apple Wiki](https://theapplewiki.com/wiki/Rootless).

 With this new target location, *all* projects will have to be recompiled to reference resources from and install to `/var/jb`.
 This involves changing the internal structure of .deb's to include this new path and specifying library and framework install paths using `@rpath` instead of absolute paths.
 Theos will handle both of these changes for you.
 For more information on what `@rpath` is and how it works, see Mike Ash's [informative blog post](http://www.mikeash.com/pyblog/friday-qa-2009-11-06-linking-and-install-names.html).

-## Implementation
+### Implementation

 ---

 **Important Notes**:
 - You must run `make clean` when switching between a rootful and rootless build
 - If you maintain a library, you'll want to add some variation of the following to your code so that it will have the correct install path: